 - Acknowledge their feelings, whether they seem big or small

-Seek professional help when needed
+Seek professional help when demanded

 Consider these next steps